Khrononian/Javascript-Timer/README.md

 # Javascript-Clock

-A simple clock project to practice javascript skills
+A simple timer project to practice javascript skills